 The CSM considers current and potential future land-use conditions.
 Currently, the property is undeveloped; however, the planned future use of the property is for commercial purposes.
-Given the planned development of the property, potential human receptors include on-site construction workers, on-site indoor commercial workers, on-site outdoor maintenance workers, and on-site visitors, which is consistent with the Tronox HRA Work Plan (Northgate 2010).
+Given the planned development of the property, potential human receptors include on-site construction workers, on-site indoor commercial workers, on-site outdoor maintenance workers, and on-site visitors, which is consistent with the Tronox HRA Work Plan (Northgate 2010) and the BRC Closure Plan (BRC, ERM, and DBS&A, 2009).
 Although several potential human receptors may occur on the property in the future, this screening-level HRA focuses on indoor commercial workers.
 This receptor is considered to have the highest level of exposure to volatile organic chemicals (VOCs) in indoor air at the property.
 Other receptors, such as site visitors, will have lower exposures, and thus lower risk estimates.
 Therefore, risk estimates generated for future on-site indoor commercial workers will be protective of other potential receptors at the property.